Civil rights groups ask Biden administration to oppose facial recognition

 The groups argue that the continued expansion of facial recognition runs counter to Biden’s inauguration-speech declaration that the government should work to advance “equity, civil rights [and] racial justice.”
 The technology has been shown in research to return inaccurate matches more often when assessing people of color, and it has been faulted in three separate wrongful arrests of Black men who were falsely identified by a police facial recognition search.

 The technology’s developers and defenders argue that it is largely accurate and will improve over time.
-They caution that it should only be used as an investigative aid for officers looking for leads on who to pursue, not as a primary piece of evidence.
+They caution that it should be used only as an investigative aid for officers looking for leads on whom to pursue, not as a primary piece of evidence.

 But the letter’s signers argue that the software poses a clear threat to civil rights, regardless of its accuracy, because it could be used by government authorities to silently track innocent people or surveil protests.